 How To Make This Recipe

 Step 3.
 Add the sauces.
-Fish sauce, Sugar, Lime juice, tamarind, and Plara.
+Fish sauce, sugar, lime juice, tamarind, and Plara.
 Mix the sauces well until the sugar is mostly dissolved.

 Step 4.
 Add the sliced tomatoes and green beans.
 Firmly pound together, and avoid splashing the sauce too much.

-Helpful Kitchen Notes And Expert Tips
+Helpful Kitchen Notes And Tips

-- Once you've mastered a couple of Som Tum recipes, the next time, try mixing and using different fruit and vegetables and play around with them.
+- Once you've mastered a couple of Som Tum recipes, the next time, try mixing and using different fruits and vegetables and play around with them.
 It will open a world of extra tasty salads to you in ways you never knew existed! (:

 Helpful Kitchen Tools for this Recipe